rhine3/audiomoth-guide/guide.md

 # Deployment

 "Deployment" is the process of putting recorders out into the field.
-Below are ideas and important notes to remember about deployments including how to inform the public, record data, safely affix AudioMoths to trees, and more.
+It might also include other activities like selecting points at which AudioMoths should be deployed, testing AudioMoths after they have been deployed, etc. Below are ideas and important notes to remember about deployments including how to inform the public, record data, safely affix AudioMoths to trees, and more.

 ## Selecting deployment points

+### Recorder positioning
+Some things to keep in mind when positioning recorders in the field:

+* If putting on a tree: tree size affects recording quality.
+In general, you want a tree that is not huge, but is study enough that the AudioMoth won't be jostled by wind.
+* You may want to camouflage your recorders.
+Black straps stand out against trees.
+If you are putting your recorders in an area that people walk around in, try to position them so they can't be seen from nearby roads or trails.

 ### Pre-selecting locations
 You can use tools like ArcGIS and Google Maps to pre-identify potential locations at which to place your recorders.
 Lauren Schricker ([website](https://mountainlauren.weebly.com/) - [Twitter](https://twitter.com/mountain_laur)) developed this method of pre-positioning locations of recorders for deployments: